Argentina entry requirements for Russia passport holders

 |---|---|---|

-| Valid passport Must be valid for the duration of your stay | Your passport must be valid for the entire time you plan to stay in Argentina.
-No minimum validity beyond your departure date is required by Argentine law, but airlines may enforce a 6-month rule — check with your carrier before flying. | Required |
+| Valid passport Must be valid for the duration of your stay | Your passport needs to be valid for the entire time you plan to stay in Argentina — no extra months beyond departure are required.
+Airlines sometimes ask for 6 months validity, so check with your carrier before flying. | Required |

-| Return or onward ticket Proof of departure from Argentina | Immigration officers at Ezeiza and Aeroparque routinely ask for a return or onward ticket.
-Have a printed or digital copy of your flight booking ready — a bus ticket to Chile or Uruguay also works if you're leaving overland. | Recommended |
+| Return or onward ticket Proof of departure from Argentina | Immigration officers routinely ask for a return or onward ticket at Ezeiza and other entry points.
+Have a printed or digital copy of your flight booking ready — a bus ticket to a neighboring country also works. | Recommended |

-| Proof of accommodation Hotel booking or host invitation | Carry a printed or digital hotel confirmation for your first few nights, or a letter of invitation from your host.
-Officers rarely ask for it, but having it ready avoids delays at the counter. | Recommended |
+| Proof of accommodation Hotel booking or host invitation | Carry a hotel confirmation, Airbnb receipt, or a letter of invitation from your host.
+Officers rarely ask for it, but having it avoids delays if they do. | Recommended |

-| Proof of funds Show you can support yourself | Have a recent bank statement, credit card, or cash equivalent to at least $500 USD.
-Immigration may ask to see it if you look under-funded or have no onward ticket. | Recommended |
+| Proof of funds Show you can support yourself | Have a bank statement, credit card, or cash equivalent to roughly 50 USD per day of your stay.
+Immigration rarely checks this for short visits, but it's a formal requirement. | Recommended |

 What happens at the border